AmpersandJS/amp/post.md

 But there's still some sublety there that's a bit annoying.
 Which is, that the lodash codebase will march on.
 Which means we might be at `2.4.1` right now, for example.
 Which means I have to pick a version range to march along with.
 But when 3.x.x comes out, we'll have to update dependencies in order to get proper de-duping.
 I don't want to track lodash either, if all I want is a utility method, in most cases it seems like it should never be outdated.

+Take for example this: https://www.npmjs.org/package/lodash.noop, first of all... why?!?
+Second of all, why is it at 2.4.1?

 To be clear, I didn't want to tackle this problem, *I want it to go away*.
 I'm not the only one, it seems.
 My buddy [Feross](http://twitter.com/feross) apparently reached the same conclusion and split out [the](https://www.npmjs.org/package/run-auto) [most](https://www.npmjs.org/package/run-parallel) [useful](https://www.npmjs.org/package/run-waterfall) [methods](https://www.npmjs.org/package/run-series) from async.

 Tiny module all the things!
 Independent modules, FTW!
 Right?!